-Before having a tooth extracted you will want to do some food prep.
+Before having a tooth extracted, you will want to do some food prep.
 Trust me, the last thing you want to do is make food while recovering.
 Or maybe you are lucky and have a nice person in your life willing to take care of you and cook for you while you sleep and rest.

 The food you eat after having a tooth extracted can be a huge factor in determining how quickly you heal and get back to your normal life.

 For the first 24 hours, you want to consume as little as possible and eat soft foods to not disturb the extraction site.
-After I had my wisdom teeth taken out, the first 24 hours I only ate a little bit of applesauce as I had no appetite, but the next day it was back in full force.
+After I had my wisdom teeth taken out, for the first 24 hours, I only ate a little bit of applesauce as I had no appetite, but the next day it was back in full force.

-A soft food diet is so important as it reduces chewing, and things getting stuck in the extraction site.
+A soft food diet is so important as it reduces chewing and things getting stuck in the extraction site.

 Nutrient-rich foods to eat after tooth extraction

-Having good healthy foods will boost your immunity, battle the bacteria, and help with cell healing and regeneration.
+Good, healthy foods will boost your immunity, battle the bacteria, and help with cell healing and regeneration.
 It’s okay to indulge in your favourite vegan ice cream, but you don’t want your diet to only consist of ice cream.